$58 Find Cheap Flights from Seattle to Big Sky

 • What’s the cheapest day of the week to fly between Seattle and Big Sky?

-Consider leaving on a Friday and avoid Tuesdays if you are looking for the best rates.
-For your return to Seattle, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+Consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
+For your return to Seattle, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Seattle to Big Sky?